This community’s purpose is

-As you may see in Voting section, not everyone has a binding vote.
-This happens in order to give the decision making authority to those who share a common vision and, just as importantly, are willing to work towards that shared vision.
+Not everyone has a binding vote, keeping the decision making authority to those who share a common vision and who are willing to work towards that shared vision.

-Users who continue to engage with the project and its community will often become more and more involved.
-Such users may find themselves becoming contributors.
+Users who continue to engage with the project and the community can become contributors.

-Community members who wish to take part in concrete ways in the community running may become a contributor, and contributions can take many forms.
-All contributions are to be submitted as patches that should be validated by committers or project maintainers.
+Community members who wish to take an active part in the community can become a contributor.
+All contributions are submitted as patches that are validated by committers or project maintainers.

-Contributors engage with the project through forum, blog, Idea box, projects, and mailing lists.
-There is no expectation of commitment to the project, no specific skill requirements and no selection process.
+Contributors engage with the project through forum, blog, projects, and mailing lists.
+There is no expectation of commitment, no specific skill requirements and no selection process.

-Contributors can be nominated as committers as soon as they proved their attachment to the community projects and willingness to help in reaching their goals.
+Contributors can be nominated as committers as soon as they prove their attachment and willingness to help in reaching goals.

-Committers are community members who have shown that they are dedicated to the continuous development of the projects through ongoing engagement with the community.
-Committership allows contributors to more easily carry on with their project related activities by giving them direct access to the project’s resources.
+Committers are community members dedicated to the continuous development.
+Committer-ship allows contributors to easily carry on with project related activities by giving them direct access to project resources.
 That is, they can make changes directly to project outputs, without having to submit changes via patches.

-Anyone can become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
+Anyone can become a committer if they show willingness and ability to participate in the project as a team player.

-It is important to recognize that committership is a privilege, not a right.
-That privilege must be earned and once earned it can be removed by the Technical Committee in extreme circumstances.
+Committership is a privilege, not a right.
+This is earned and can be removed in extreme circumstances.
 However, under normal circumstances committership exists for as long as the committer wishes to continue engaging with the project.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become project maintainer, and thus part of the Technical Committee.